 Unfortunately, He Who Was Driving had other ideas, up and down Bo Sang High Street we went.
 ‘Meh’…..he went.
-Next thing I know we’re back on the road travelling another 30km into the countryside to San Kamphaeng.
+Next thing I know we’re back on the road travelling another 30km into the countryside towards San Kamphaeng Hot Springs.
 We were spa bound.

 What is at San Kamphaeng Hot Springs?

-Good question as I had no real idea…somewhat unlike my normal approach to an outing, I’d done barely any research on the springs before I arrived and, frankly, I was expecting something like Kerosene Creek in New Zealand basically a hot river that you can swim in – and maybe one other couple there when you get there.
+Good question as I had no real idea…somewhat unlike my normal approach to an outing, I’d done barely any research on these seemingly famous hot springs Chiang Mai had to offer before I arrived and, frankly, I was expecting something like Kerosene Creek in New Zealand basically a hot river that you can swim in – and maybe one other couple there when you get there.